FCJ-DNTU/imga/README.md

 - Lab 000: ...

 ## Infrastructure
 This diagram describes how my system look like in Cloud.
-**INSERT IMAGE HERE**
+The diagram will be inserted later.

 ## Technologies & Services
 I'll build the system and infrastructure with some technologies, tools and AWS services.